 With an ideal location and an incredible sense of place, the Intercontinental Edinburgh The George is a well suited to both families and couples looking for a central location in historic Edinburgh.

 With 204 rooms and suites, this hotel offers traditional Scottish luxury and style with modern amenities and elegant bathrooms.
-The subtle touches of color are carefully-selected to emulate the natural colors of the Scottish Highlands.
+The subtle touches of colour are carefully-selected to emulate the natural colours of the Scottish Highlands.
 Deluxe rooms and suites offer views over the Edinburgh skyline.

 The Deluxe bedrooms offer 258 square feet of stylish space.
 Each room has a king bed, ensuite bathroom with rainfall showers, and beautiful views of Edinburgh.